We may receive compensation when you click on links to products from our partners.

 Another basic right which employees have is freedom from discrimination.

 This deals with the unfair or unfavorable treatment of an employee or job seeker based on their age, gender, marital status, race, religion or national origin.
-Other factors which often lead to unfair discrimination against employees include disabilities, genetic information, pregnancy, and parenthood.
+Other factors that often lead to unfair discrimination against employees include disabilities, genetic information, pregnancy, and parenthood.

 Not everyone is best mates with their boss, and there is nothing wrong with that.
 If you feel like you are being treated unfairly at your workplace, it might be time to tackle the issue before it hinders your career progression chances.Tweet This